 Herbicides Used Preemergence to Weeds

 trifluralin (Treflan HFP): REI 12h, Group 3.
 Celery only.
-Rate based on soil texture and crop, see label for details.
+Rate based on soil texture, see label for details.
 Apply 1 to 2 pt/A of Treflan HFP as a soil-incorporated treatment.
 Treflan HFP may be applied to direct seeded or transplant celery before planting, at planting, or immediately after planting.
 Little or no control of ragweed, mustard, and nutsedge.

 Herbicides Used Pre- and Postemergence to Weeds